-7 Tips First-Time Homebuyers in Erie, PA Need to Know in 2023
+7 Tips For First-Time Homebuyers in Erie, PA in 2023

 Posted on September 20th, 2023 at 7:52 AM

-7 Tips First-Time Homebuyers in Erie, PA Need to Know in 2023
+7 Tips For First-Time Homebuyers in Erie, PA in 2023

 While it’s true that the real estate market has cooled since 2023’s record-breaking spring, Erie, Pennsylvania, is still red hot.
 Houses are still selling within a few days, most offers are coming in over asking, and bidding wars continue to rage.